 Participation in other randomised trials of interventions (vaccines or treatments) for COVID-19 or influenza.

 Metabolic complications: Ketoacidosis; hyperglycaemic hyperosmolar state; hyperglycaemia requiring new use of insulin; severe hypoglycaemia (defined as hypoglycaemia causing reduced conscious level requiring another person to help recover)

+Seizures

-Laboratory results: highest creatinine recorded during admission
+Laboratory results: highest creatinine, alanine (or aspartate) transamine and bilirubin recorded during admission

 Infusion reactions to Sotrovimab

-For children <18 years old with PIMS-TS, additional information including results of routine tests (including full blood count, coagulation and inflammatory markers, cardiac biomarkers, electro- and echo-cardiograms), other treatments given, length of stay in paediatric high-dependency/intensive care and a paediatric-appropriate frailty score may be collected.
-This information will be obtained and entered into the web-based IT system by a member of the hospital clinical or research staff.
-Some of this information may be collected at about 6 weeks after randomisation (at the time of a routine hospital follow-up appointment in-person or by telephone) ideally by someone unaware of treatment allocation.
+For pregnant women in UK, ID number in UK Obstetric Surveillance System

 Follow-up information is to be collected on all study participants, irrespective of whether or not they complete the scheduled course of allocated study treatment.
 Study staff will seek follow-up information through various means including medical staff, reviewing information from medical notes, routine healthcare systems, and registries.

 For all randomised participants, vital status (alive / dead, with date and presumed cause of death, if appropriate) is to be ascertained at 28 days after first randomisation.
 This may be achieved through linkage to routine death registration data (e.g. in the UK) or through direct contact with the participant, their relatives, or medical staff and completion of an additional follow-up form.
 Where available, data from routine healthcare records (including linkage to medical databases held by organisations such as NHS Digital in the UK) will be used to supplement data collected by trial sites.
 Further details are described in the Definition and Derivation of Baseline Characteristics and Outcomes standard operating procedure.